angristan/awesome-stars/README.md

 - [kdrag0n/touchpaint](https://github.com/kdrag0n/touchpaint) - An experimental Linux kernel module that demonstrates the lowest possible input latency on modern smartphones.
 Not for Android or production use.
 - [twitter/twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis
 - [iciamyplant/Cub3d-Linux](https://github.com/iciamyplant/Cub3d-Linux) - This is my final 42's project Cub3d, using the ray-casting technique and C to create a Wolfenstein 3D-like game
+- [cucumber/common](https://github.com/cucumber/common) - A monorepo of common components - building blocks for implementing Cucumber in various languages.
 - [kerneis/hekate](https://github.com/kerneis/hekate) - Hekate, a highly-concurrent BitTorrent seeder
 - [AndersTrier/NAT-TCP-test](https://github.com/AndersTrier/NAT-TCP-test) -
 - [RedisLabs/redisraft](https://github.com/RedisLabs/redisraft) - A Redis Module that make it possible to create a consistent Raft cluster from multiple Redis instances.